 Hence, follow these rules to identify what you are being served:

 Firstly, the easiest way to have an assurance on the coffee quality is to observe the liquid color!
-True coffee, having been roasted finely, produces a brown liquid (similar to the color of a cockroach’s wing).
+True coffee, having been roasted finely, produces a dark brown liquid (similar to the color of a cockroach’s wing).
 It looks a bit transparent.
 The black liquid you may see in the majority of Vietnamese coffee stalls represents either over-burnt coffee or chemically tainted coffee.

 Notice: These two rules are general.
 It does not guarantee 100% accuracy.